tomvidm/Pelmeni2D/README.md

 * [rapidjson](https://github.com/Tencent/rapidjson)
 * [Google Testing Framework](https://github.com/google/googletest)

-SFML and CMake should be available to the system.
+SFML and CMake should be already installed on the system.

 `rapidjson` and `Google Testing Framework` should be git cloned into a folder `external` in the root project folder.
 To build, simply enter the following command